cypherpunk-academy/2064/en/003_2064_TRON-Attack.md

 "9:30 a.m.!
 Here we go."
 Lasse shouted.
 Both sat in front of their monitors and looked at the activity display.
-Sigur nodded her head firmly.
+Sigur nodded his head firmly.

 Lasse: "Okay.
 It's quiet.
 Let's get started..."

-He gave a scream.
+He screamed.

 Lasse: "S H I T!
 Sig!
 Close the firewall, we're getting a massive attack, quantum parallel."